Career Pathways Department

 Contact: 804-706-5206 or firstname.lastname@example.org.

-Workforce services provide skills assessment and educational programs that prepare students for high wage, high demand jobs in the greater Richmond region.
+Workforce services provide skills training and educational programs that prepare students for high wage, high demand jobs in the greater Richmond region.

 - Professional development courses provide students with the opportunity to expand their professional education or explore personal interests.
 Students can update business and technology skills, meet recertification requirements, prepare for licensing tests or simply take classes that may be of interest to them.
 Professional Development courses are designated with a “P” in the section number (e. g., EDU 295-P1B).